Deland-Labs/DFT-Standard-Tutorial/docs/Intro.md

 3. Built-in storage support

-- Question: The current storage increase to 8G, but the memory storage is still 4G
+- Question: The current storage has increased to 8G, but the memory storage is still 4G

-- Consideration:
+- Considerations:

   - Tx history should support query